 Bone densitometry measures changes in bone density.
 This test is a valuable tool your doctors can use to monitor and treat osteopenia or osteoporosis, diseases in which the bone's mineral content and density are low and the risk of fractures is high.

-of disease.
-Wayne Medical Center is pleased to offer a wide range of ultrasound
+Wayne Medical Center offers a wide range of ultrasound

 urology and other applications.
-Ultrasound is a technique that sends
+Ultrasound uses technology that sends

 high frequency sound waves into the body.
 The sound waves are directed